 1951 - 1956 - Deutsche Grammophon

 Another of these early, great cycles.
 Mono again, a little difficult or at least expensive to get, and therefore much hailed?
 Re-listening to these recordings, it turns out that its merits--stand alone, but also comparatively--are really strong, indeed.
 Especially the early sonatas and lesser known sonatas Kempff comes across as having great fun with his footloose LvB.
 The mono sound is easily good enough to appeal even to those who don't like historic recordings.
-Re-issued on Regis, but apparently in considerably less pleasing re-mastered sound than the Archiv pressings.
+Re-issued on Regis, but apparently in considerably less pleasing re-mastered sound than the DG pressings.
 Caveat emptor!

 Friedrich Gulda I (mono/stereo)